Reed-Statistics/data-viz-competition-2020/README.md

 # Data visualization competition

-This repository contains data for the data visualization contest at Reed College in Fall 2020.
+This repository contains information for the data visualization contest at Reed College in November 2020, organized by the Reed College Statistics and Computer Science departments

+## Winners

+### Most Visually Appealing

+### Most Informative

+### Best Presentation

+### Best Overall

+## Information

 The `data` folder contains multiple csv files which can be used for the data visualization contest.
 The `example_ggplot.Rmd` file contains an example of using `ggplot2` and an extension (`ggrepel`) with the data.

 To load the data into your RStudio session, you can run the following block of code: